kaaproject/kaa/doc/Administration-guide/System-installation/Single-node-installation/index.md

 </div><div id="cassandra_ubuntu16" class="tab-pane fade" markdown="1" >

 Since Cassandra requires python-support and this package was removed in Ubuntu 16.04 , manually install python-support.
-Download deb package and unpack it:
+Download the deb package and unpack it:

 ```bash
 $ sudo wget "http://launchpadlibrarian.net/109052632/python-support_1.0.15_all.deb"
 $ sudo dpkg --install python-support_1.0.15_all.deb
 ```

-Set Apache repo.
+Set the Apache repo.
 Change the 35x to match the latest version.
 For example, use 36x if Cassandra 3.6 is the latest version:

 ```bash
 $ echo "deb http://www.apache.org/dist/cassandra/debian 35x main" | sudo tee -a /etc/apt/sources.list.d/cassandra.sources.list